miningplanet/but-x/README.md

 or (useful for crontab):

 ```
-cd /path/to/explorer && /path/to/pm2 stop explorer
+cd /path/to/but-x && /path/to/pm2 stop but-x
 ```

-#### Reload Explorer Using PM2 (Recommended for Production)
+#### Reload but-x Using PM2 (Recommended for Production)

-The explorer can be stopped and restarted in a single cmd when it is running via PM2, which is often necessary after updating the explorer code for example.
-Use one of the following terminal commands to reload the explorer (be sure to run from within the explorer directory):
+but-x can be stopped and restarted in a single cmd when it is running via PM2, which is often necessary after updating but-x code for example.
+Use one of the following terminal commands to reload but-x (be sure to run from within the but-x directory):

-**NOTE:** Assuming the explorer has access to 2 or more cpus, this reload will be done in such a way that there will be zero-downtime while the restart is being performed.
-If you only have a single cpu then the explorer will be inaccessible for a few seconds while the restart is being performed.
+**NOTE:** Assuming but-x has access to 2 or more cpus, this reload will be done in such a way that there will be zero-downtime while the restart is being performed.
+If you only have a single cpu then but-x will be inaccessible for a few seconds while the restart is being performed.

 ```
 npm run reload-pm2